 If you can’t see it, smell it, or taste it, it can’t hurt you, right?
 Wrong!
 The second leading cause of lung cancer is radon- a colorless, odorless, tasteless gas.
 It is the number one cause of lung cancer among non-smokers, according to Environmental Protection Agency (EPA) estimates, and is responsible for about 21,000 deaths each year.
 Your risk of lung cancer is especially high if you smoke and your home has high levels of radon.
 Children are more sensitive to radon because their lungs are smaller and their respiratory rates are twice as high.

 Radon is formed by the natural radioactive decay of uranium in rock, soil, and groundwater.
-Exposures to radon can occur at home or at work.
-For most Americans, their greatest exposure to radon is in their homes, especially in rooms that are below grade (e.g., basements), rooms that are in contact with the ground and those rooms immediately above them.
+Exposures of radon can occur at home or at work.
+For most Americans, their greatest exposure to radon is in their homes, especially in rooms that are below grade (e.g., basements), rooms that are in contact with the ground, and those rooms immediately above them.

 Radon may also be in the water you drink, but, according to the Colorado Department of Health and Environment, only a small portion of the radon gas found in a home comes from the water supply.
 It is not necessary to test your water unless other remedies fail to reduce radon levels in the air.
 If you have not found radon in the air in your home, you do not need to be concerned about it being in your water.